pearcej/cppds/_sources/LinearLinked/ImplementinganUnorderedListLinkedLists.rst

 more nodes to visit and we have not found the item we are looking for, we continue to check the next node.
 The question in line 4 asks whether the data item is present in the current node.
 If so, we return ``True``.
-When we reach the end of the list and the value has not been found, we return ``False``.
+When we reach the end of the list and the item has not been found, we return ``False``.

 .. _lst_search: